thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher - Instagram automation panel
 :
+-	06:08:10 PM 16 12 --> some error with following having username priyanka.chopra143
 -	04:50:56 PM 16 12 --> some error with following having username realshrutihaasan
 -	04:50:35 PM 16 12 --> some error with following having username urvashirautela26
 -	04:49:17 PM 16 12 --> some error with posting having username disha.patani.updates